oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 when deciding whether they allow a client access to more sensitive resources and operations such as the Client Credentials grant type and how often to prompt the user for consent.

+There is no requirement that an Authorization Server supports a particular client type.

 A single `client_id` SHOULD NOT be treated as more than one type of client.

 This specification has been designed around the following client profiles: